Shivaansh/RPG-Modell-Alpha/README.md

 Log July 16, 2018: Instead of having different weapons for the player, an array of weapons has been created.
 Instantiating different weapons works, but I need to figure out a way to make the old weapon disappear.

+Log July 25, 2018: Animations added to weapons, need to make two fields in Player.cs weapon properties (add to Weapon.cs and use getters).

 /**************** LIST OF FEATURES TO ADD